yubrajbhoi/termux-python/Doc/library/functions.rst

    ``pow(base, exp) % mod``).
 The two-argument form ``pow(base, exp)`` is equivalent to using the power operator: ``base**exp``.

-   The arguments must have numeric types.
-With mixed operand types, the coercion rules for binary arithmetic operators apply.
+   When arguments are builtin numeric types with mixed operand types, the coercion rules for binary arithmetic operators apply.
 For :class:`int` operands, the result has the same type as the operands (after coercion) unless the second argument is negative; in that case, all arguments are